 WELCOME.
-We are making our way to different cities of Southeast Asia to host the conversation salon, Origin.
+We are making our way to different cities to host the conversation salon, ORIGIN.
 What is ‘fromness?’
 So many times people with a multi-local identity grapple with the massive identity question, Who am I?
 Where am I from?
 This salon invites anyone who wishes to explore these questions to come out for an informal, unusual style of connecting with just a handful of others who are supercurious about the same subjects.
-So far…

 Making a space

 IN AN INTERVIEW with UK mens magazine, The Greatest, artist Jose González offers an illuminating thought on fromness.
 Not exactly the greatest interview question, this press to talk about ‘your multicultural background,’ but he handles it with aplomb.
 It’s this: